imanojkumar/NSE-India-All-Stocks-Tickers-Data/README.md

     6. Daily Adjusted Close prices of all the stocks

 ### Basically, OHLC , Volume and Adj Close prices data in csv format

+Also, I have added a CSV file that contains all the NSE ticker names and their Yahoo Finance equivalent ticker codes.